-Why might the olfactory bulb need to "know" when a stimulus (odorant and/or especially a nonolfactory stimulus, such as a tone) is rewarded?
-One possibility is that the cortical bulbar feedback serves as a binding motif in cases where odors and sounds are required together for obtaining reward.
-While it may be more intuitive for the binding to occur further downstream, other reports have shown that information regarding one sensory type is distributed across sensory and motor pathways of another type7-9,143-145.
-An alternative possibility is that the feedback helps perform credit assignment.
+Why might the olfactory bulb need to "know" when a stimulus (odorant and/or especially a non-olfactory stimulus, such as a tone) is rewarded?
+One possibility is that the cortical bulbar feedback serves as a binding motif in cases where odors and sounds are required together to obtain a reward.
+While it may be more intuitive for the binding to occur further downstream, other reports have shown that information regarding one sensory type is distributed across sensory and motor pathways of another type7-9,149-151.
+An alternative possibility is that the feedback axons help perform credit assignments.
 If subtle aspects of odorants drive the reward, these features would be more readily accessible to the cortex post mitral cell activity re-shaping due to cortical feedback input.
 Thus, a two-part representation - "what is it?" (via the TC↔AON pathway) and "what is new/different/important about it?" (via the MC↔PCx pathway) - may enable better representation of what aspects of stimuli in the environment lead to rewards.
-This process can be viewed as a representation learning algorithm which learns a mapping from sensory inputs to a (latent) feature space; the mitral cells may pass on a residual representation (i.e. reconstruction errors13,15,17,19,56), which highlights, in addition to identity, aspects of stimuli related to their associated reward contingency, context and/or level of engagement.
-The impaired behavioral performance observed in both odor and sound trials upon optogenetic suppression of the cortical feedback locally within the bulb (Fig. 4) is consistent with this scenario.
+This process can be viewed as a representation learning algorithm that learns a mapping from sensory inputs to a (latent) feature space; the mitral cells may pass on a residual representation (i.e. reconstruction errors13,15-17,19), which highlights, in addition to identity, aspects of stimuli related to their associated reward contingency, context and/or level of engagement.
+The impaired behavioral performance observed in both odor and sound trials upon optogenetic suppression of the cortical feedback locally within the bulb (Fig. 5) is consistent with this scenario.

-Previous work indicated that the medial prefrontal, orbitofrontal cortex, and basolateral amygdala circuits support behavioral flexibility in olfactory processing100,101,103,146,147.
-Dense orbitofrontal-to-piriform cortex bidirectional interactions, top-down inputs from mPFC to AON, piriform cortex and olfactory striatum (tubercle), and neuromodulatory signals may shape the representations of sensory stimuli as a function of learned odor-reward associations149-151 and attentional state.
+Previous work indicated that the medial prefrontal, orbitofrontal cortex, and basolateral amygdala circuits support behavioral flexibility in olfactory processing99,100,103,152,153.
+Dense orbitofrontal-to-piriform cortex bidirectional interactions, top-down inputs from mPFC to AON, piriform cortex and olfactory striatum (tubercle), and neuromodulatory signals may shape the representations of sensory stimuli as a function of learned odor-reward associations155-157 and attentional state.
 Our results suggest that the piriform-to-bulb feedback acts as part of a larger processing network that relates stimulus-reward associations to implementing decisions that drive behavior in dynamic environments.